-Teachers are carefully selected with a focus on their experiences, interests and qualifications.
+The Pre-Prep teachers are carefully selected with a focus on their experiences, interests and qualifications.
 Our teachers are predominantly British, but also hail from Australia and Europe.
-We look to seek motivational, energetic teachers who can add positively to the curriculum, and each bring their own unique talents to the Prep-Prep educational experience.
+We look to seek motivational, energetic teachers who can add positively to the curriculum, and each Pre-Prep teacher brings their own unique talents to the Prep-Prep educational experience.

 Sarah Shuttleworth (British)